cpvrlab/SLProject4/docs/pages/SLProject.md

 <p>
 Read the \subpage introduction for an overview of the framework.<br>
 Read \subpage on-paint for an overview of how on frame gets rendered.<br>
+Read \subpage app-framework for an overview of the app framework.<br>
 Read \subpage emscripten for an overview of how SLProject runs in the browser.
 </p>